 Shameless Woman is available on Amazon.

 Iris Morales is an educator and lifelong community activist.
-Her writings have appeared in numerous books and magazines, and she is the writer, producer, and co-director of the award-winning film, ¡Palante, Siempre Palante!
+Her writings have appeared in many books and magazines, and she is the writer, producer, and co-director of the award-winning film, ¡Palante, Siempre Palante!
 The Young Lords, which premiered on public television and has screened across the United States and the Caribbean.

 Morales is the author of Through the Eyes of Rebel Women: The Young Lords, and also a contributor and the editor of Latinas: Struggles & Protest in 21st Century USA.
 Both are available on Amazon, Ingramspark and Barnes & Noble.